 Extended tickets

-When you also travel toΒ Cascais, Sintra or, for example, CacilhasΒ on the same day, theΒ extended day pass for € 9,70Β is the best value.
-This pass is also valid forΒ public transportation in Sintra, which is perfect if you want to see Palacio da Pena!
-The commuter trains are within the CP Urban Services (Comboios de Portugal) network.
-TheΒ price of this day pass is € 10,70Β (all tickets are Lisbon Public Transport prices 2023).
+When you also travel to Cascais, Sintra or, for example, Cacilhas on the same day, the extended day pass for € 10,00 is the best value.
+This pass is also valid for public transportation in Sintra, which is perfect if you want to see Palacio da Pena!

-Zapping with the Viva Viagem card
+Zapping with the Navegante occasional card (formerly Viva Viagem)

-When youΒ travel regularly but on different days, Zapping is your friend!
-You can top up your pre-paid Viva Viagem card with €3, €5, €10, €15, €20, €25, €30, €35 or €40.
-The price of a single journeyΒ drops from €1.65 to €1,47, and the cost is automatically deducted from your card balance.
 When you change transport operators, you’ll need to zap again!
-For example, you take the metro to Cais do SodrΓ© and change onto the train to BelΓ©m.
+For example, you take the metro to Cais do Sodré and change onto the train to Belém.
 You then check out from the metro station and swipe again to enter the train.

-When you enter the metro station, you canΒ swipe your card once.
-When you exit the station, you’llΒ swipe your card again.
+When you enter the metro station, you can swipe your card once.
+When you exit the station, you’ll swipe your card again.
 Please note that some stations don’t have barriers, but you’ll still need to check in with your card.
 You can find check-in poles at the train station or on the platform.

-Funiculars and the famous Tram 28
+Libon funiculars and the famous Tram 28

-Many visitors in Lisbon want to make a fantastic trip on the city trams or cable car, and someΒ tickets are a bit different.
-There are a few exemptions to the rules as these means of public transportation can come with a higher price.
-The good news is that they willΒ help you climb steep hills!
-The not-so-good news is that the price is €3.80 for a single journey!
-When you have the Viva Viagem card, you can use zapping tickets to lower the cost.
-With the Lisboa Card, you enjoy free unlimited travel for 24, 28, or 72 hours.
+Many visitors to Lisbon want to take a fantastic trip on the city trams or cable cars, and some Lisbon transportation tickets are a bit different.
+There are a few exemptions to the rules, as these means of public transportation can be more expensive.
+The good news is that they will help you climb steep hills!

 Tips for riding Tram 28

-When you decide to take the tram,Β please also be careful of pickpockets, as this is their hunting ground!
-Lastly, pleaseΒ be considerate to commutersΒ as the local Lisboetas rely on public transportation to go to work and travel home.
-If you don’t want to wait at the tram stops but still enjoy a ride on a historic tram, bookingΒ a tour with a guideΒ or buying a ticket for theΒ Hills Tramcar TourΒ might be more suitable.
-OrΒ follow the tramline of Tram 28Β on foot instead!
-You’ll have plenty of time to take images, and it’s a beautiful route in the city.Β
+If you don’t want to wait at the tram stops but still enjoy a ride on a historic tram, booking a tour with a guide or buying a ticket for the Hills Tramcar Tour might be more suitable.
+Or follow the tramline of Tram 28 on foot instead!
+You’ll have plenty of time to take images, and it’s a beautiful route in the city.

 The Santa Justa Lift

-The same goes for theΒ Santa Justa Elevator.
-The line to enter Elevador de Santa Justa is usually long, as itΒ΄s one of the main tourist attractions in the city.
+The same goes for the Santa Justa Elevator.
+The line to enter Elevador de Santa Justa is usually long, as it’s one of the main tourist attractions in the city.
 You even pay a higher fee if you purchase your ticket on the spot.
-AΒ round-trip ticket with the elevator costs €5.30, but a single ticket is also available.
+A round-trip ticket with the elevator costs €6,10, but a single ticket is also available.

-The good news is thatΒ a day pass will circumvent the higher fees, and for only €6.60, you’ll see the whole city on a budget!
-Do you have theΒ Lisboa Card?
-Then, you canΒ ride to the top for free.
+The good news is that the Navegante Card Lisbon 24 hours will circumvent the higher fees, and for only € 7.00, you’ll see the whole city on a budget!
+Do you have the Lisboa Card?
+Then, you can ride to the top for free.
 You also have the option to walk around the elevator and reach the Santa Justa Elevator for free from Largo de Carmo (uphill!).

 Hop-on-hop-off bus in Lisbon

-If you’re short on time and like to see asΒ many sights in a dayΒ as possible, the hop-on-hop-off buses might be ideal for you.
-Prices start at €21 for 24 hours, and different combi-tickets are available.
-Find out more about theΒ hop-on-hop-off tour busesΒ in this article.
+If you’re short on time and like to see as many sights in a day as possible, the hop-on-hop-off buses might be ideal for you.
+Prices start at €22 for 24 hours, and different combi-tickets are available.
+Find out more about the hop-on-hop-off tour buses in this article.

 The Lisboa Card

-There are three options:Β 24, 48 and 72-hour passes.
-The price for 24 hours is € 21,00.
-A ticket for 48 hours costs €35,00, and 72 hours costs €44,00.
-So you can use public transportation in Lisbon and visit places likeΒ JerΓ³nimos Monastery, the Belem Tower and Ajuda National Palace for free!
+There are three options: 24-, 48-, and 72-hour passes.
+The price for 24 hours is € 27,00.
+A ticket for 48 hours costs € 44,00, and 72 hours costs € 54,00.
+You can use public transportation in Lisbon and visit places like Jerónimos Monastery, the Belem Tower, and the Ajuda National Palace for free!

 Buying the Lisboa Card

 You can order your Lisboa Card below online before your trip.
-When you arrive in Lisbon, you simply pick up your Lisboa Card at a ticket office.
+When you arrive in Lisbon, you can pick up your Lisboa Card at a ticket office.
 There is one at the airport, and there are many within the city centre also.
 The card will only be activated when you swipe it the first time.
 So you can pick up your Lisboa Card today and start using it tomorrow, for example.

 Frequent use of public transportation in Lisbon

-Navegante MunicipalΒ will let you travel within Zone 1, and for one month, you pay €30.Β Navegante Metropolitano gives access toΒ Lisbon’s Metropolitan Area and costs €40 per month.
-Children, families and senior citizens pay a discounted price.
-You will be able to take unlimited rides for the month.
+Navegante Lisboa lets you travel within Zone 1, and you pay € 30,00 for one month.
+Navegante Metropolitano gives access to Lisbon’s Metropolitan Area and costs € 40,00 per month.
+Children, families, and senior citizens pay a discounted price.
+You can take unlimited rides for the month.
+They are currently working on a phone app to make charging the card easier.

 Travelling to other cities